John S Kiernan, Managing Editor

 @John

-You certainly can’t use someone else’s credit card without permission.
-That’s fraud, which is a crime.
-And you technically aren’t allowed to use a credit card that isn’t your own under any circumstances.
-But in reality, you shouldn’t run into any problems if you’re using a friend’s or family member’s credit card with their permission.
+You technically aren’t allowed to use a credit card that isn’t your own under any circumstances, but in reality, you shouldn’t run into any problems if you’re using a friend’s or family member’s credit card with their permission.
 That’s especially true if you’re the same gender.
+You can’t use someone else’s credit card without permission, however, as that’s fraud, which is a crime and it is punishable by law.

-You also have to remember that letting someone else use your credit card could wind up being pretty costly.
 Since you’re giving that person permission to make purchases, you’re on the hook for what they spend.
-But you should be fine as long as you choose whom to lend your card to wisely, establish firm ground rules and regularly monitor your account.
+But you should be fine as long as you choose whom to lend your card to wisely.
+Just make sure to establish firm ground rules and regularly monitor your account.

 At the end of the day, it’s not illegal to use someone else’s credit card with permission.
 But doing so does violate card network rules.
 Anytime your credit card is out of your direct control, it is theoretically more susceptible to fraud.
 You don’t absolutely know how it’s being used.
 And the credit card company didn’t approve your friend or family member for an account.
 They approved you.
 Plus, if fraud ever crops up on your account, it will be more difficult to determine whether the charge was authorized.